SRCF/docs/content/reference/personal-accounts/after-graduation.md

 layout: docs
 ---

-SRCF membership is for life, but you can also retain access to our services provided we have a valid contact address for you.
+Membership of the SRCF as a society is for life.
+Access to our services is initially granted to current members of the university, but accounts will remain active, including after graduation or otherwise leaving the university, as long as we have a valid contact address for their owners.

 If you're leaving the university and losing your *\@cam.ac.uk* email address, make sure to update the email address we have on record for you